MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-least-privilege-monitoring.md

 ## SQL Server Reporting Services Catalog Database

-To configure permissions on SQL Server Reporting Services Catalog Database, follow these steps:
+To configure permissions on SQL Server Reporting Services Catalog Database, perform the following steps:

 1. In SQL Server Management Studio, for the instance of SQL Server Database Engine that hosts SSRS Catalog Database, create a sign-in for **SSRSMPLowPriv**.